paulscherrerinstitute/IocshDeclWrap/README.md

 ## `IOCSH_FUNC_WRAP_REGISTRAR()`

-The `IOCSH_FUNC_WRAP_REGISTRAR` macro is a convenience macro which defines and '`epicsExport`s' a registrar function:
+The `IOCSH_FUNC_WRAP_REGISTRAR` macro is a convenience macro which defines and 'epicsExports' a registrar function:

     IOCSH_FUNC_WRAP_REGISTRAR(
        <registrar_name>,